Community Foundation For Monterey County

 Full Cost Funding: The foundation's resources page promotes full-cost funding models, suggesting openness to proposals that include appropriate overhead and administrative costs.

-Regional Program Considerations: For regional grants serving Big Sur, Carmel Valley, or Northern/Southern Monterey County, applications should demonstrate deep understanding of those specific communities' unique characteristics and needs.
+Regional Programme Considerations: For regional grants serving Big Sur, Carmel Valley, or Northern/Southern Monterey County, applications should demonstrate deep understanding of those specific communities' unique characteristics and needs.

 Key Takeaways for Grant Writers

-• Multiple Entry Points: The foundation offers numerous programs with varying grant sizes ($1,000-$50,000), allowing organizations of different scales to find appropriate funding opportunities
+• Multiple Entry Points: The foundation offers numerous programmes with varying grant sizes ($1,000-$50,000), allowing organisations of different scales to find appropriate funding opportunities

-• Beyond Grantmaking: Engaging with the Center for Nonprofit Excellence demonstrates organizational commitment to capacity building and may strengthen grant applications
+• Beyond Grantmaking: Engaging with the Centre for Nonprofit Excellence demonstrates organisational commitment to capacity building and may strengthen grant applications

-• Clear Geographic Mandate: All projects must serve Monterey County residents; regional programs offer additional opportunities for specific communities within the county
+• Clear Geographic Mandate: All projects must serve Monterey County residents; regional programmes offer additional opportunities for specific communities within the county

 • Strategic Alignment Essential: Frame proposals clearly within one or more of the four strategic pillars (people, communities, cultures, environment)

-• Rolling Opportunities Available: Organizational development and neighborhood grants accept applications year-round, providing flexibility beyond annual deadlines
+• Rolling Opportunities Available: Organisational development and neighbourhood grants accept applications year-round, providing flexibility beyond annual deadlines

-• Build Relationships: With 35 staff members and specific program officers, applicants should reach out to appropriate contacts for guidance before applying
+• Build Relationships: With specific programme officers, applicants should reach out to appropriate contacts for guidance before applying

 References